 - Excellent verbal and written skills

 - Excellent computer skills

 Beit T’Shuvah offers internship training for students pursuing their MFT, MSW and CCAPP licensing.
 Interns get hands-on experience on the front lines of the recovery process, gaining insight into Beit T’Shuvah’s cutting edge treatment approach that integrates the mind, body, and spirit.

 - Cognitive-behavioral, developmental, attachment, and psychodynamic approaches

 - Partnering with a treatment team comprised of an addiction counselor and a spiritual counselor

-Our training program is designed to increase competency levels in:
+Program designed to increase competency in:

 - Case conceptualization